aaps/MCmotions/README.md

 making the proxy faster by moving world guesser to lister (done)

-some crude stairs corners, this is tricky (3/4 done)
+some crude stairs corners, this is tricky (done, not negative stairs tho)

 #ToDo: